Municipal Corporations Act 1882: Bylaws

 Section 23 of the act empowered boroughs to make bylaws "as to them seem meet for the good rule and government of the Borough, and for the prevention and suppression of nuisances not already punishable in a summary manner by virtue of any act in force throughout the Borough, and may thereby appoint such fines, not exceeding in any case £5, as they may deem necessary for prevention and suppression of offences against the same".
 Such bylaws gave considerable power to the borough corporation to exert control over various activities and nuisances.
 Many bylaws made under the 1882 act are still in force, the powers conferred by them now being exercised by the modern local authorities that replaced the municipal boroughs under local government reorganisation.

 Buildings and land

 Section 105 of the act allowed corporations to acquire land and buildings for the administration of the borough.
 Section 106 of the act provided that money could be borrowed to construct town halls, council houses, police stations, judges' lodgings and other buildings required for the conduct of the corporation's business.
 Section 108 of the act provided that the maximum term allowed for repayment of such a loan was 30 years, boroughs needing to obtain private acts of parliament to extend the payment period.
 Section 108 of the act also provided that the corporation could not dispose of land or buildings without the permission of the Local Government Board.

-Repealed enactments

-The act incorporated the various amendments to the Municipal Corporations Act 1835 (5 & 6 Will.
-4. c.
-76) and several other pieces of legislation, including the Municipal Franchise Act 1869 (32 & 33 Vict. c.
-55), which gave the vote to women ratepayers, and the Corrupt Practices (Municipal Elections) Act 1872 (35 & 36 Vict. c.
-60).

-Section 5 of the act repealed 69 enactments, listed in the first schedule to the act, subject to the exceptions and qualifications in the act.